-CONTINUED LACK OF ACADEMIC PROGRESS MAY RESULT IN EITHER A LEAVE OF ABSENCE OR WITHDRAWAL FROM THE ALTERNATIVE PROGRAM.
+CONTINUED LACK OF ACADEMIC PROGRESS MAY RESULT IN EITHER A LEAVE OF

+ABSENCE OR WITHDRAWAL FROM THE ALTERNATIVE PROGRAM.

-ATTENDANCE PLAN OF IMPROVEMENT -- COME TO SCHOOL
+ATTENDANCE PLAN OF IMPROVEMENT .- COME TO SCHOOL

 Willard uses a tiered system to track student attendance and provide opportunities for students to resolve attendance issues.
-See flow chart at the end of the handbook.
 All students start on tier 1 at the beginning of the year.
 Students are permitted three unexcused absences.
 On the fourth absence in any period (that is, in any class) during a learning block, your advisory teacher will initiate an attendance plan of improvement.
 Students on attendance plans are placed in tier 2, which includes parent notification.
 A parent meeting may also be scheduled to address concerns.
 The next absence (#5) places a student in tier 3.
 Tier 3 provides students with more intensive intervention.
-S/he will meet with a staff member who develops a plan for success with the student.
+They will meet with a staff member who develops a plan for success with the student.
 If absences continue to be a problem, students on tier 3 may be placed on a leave of absence until the next learning block.